sirchuck/site_works/README.md

             database for a particular user id.
 You automate a script sending sw_3, match all unique_id's, and put any that do not match in the sw_uniqueid_list array and send the sw_0 to kick them.
 Or whitelist by filling the sw_uniqueid_list array with the people you want to send the data to and do not send the sw_0 action command.

+            # Important - If your server isn't allowing connections, make sure you are handling the sw_allow sw_action in your socket script
+            - Remember, on any connection to the server, we send sw_action of sw_allow.
+In your script, when you see this special sw_action, you can check their user id / tag / and unique id against your database.
+If you echo a "1" the user will be allowed to finish the connection.
+If you echo anything other than "1", the user will be disconnected.

         - Note: The socet server only sends you unique uids/tags/uniqueid's.
 So if Frost has uid 1 and has 100 clients, and you send sw_1, you'll get 1, one time in the uid array.
         - SYSTEMD Example for php_websockets
             sudo chmod +x /path/to/php_websockets